Semantic processing: Convergent semantic processing

 Convergent semantic processing occurs during tasks that elicit a limited number of responses.
 During these tasks, subjects must suppress alternate options in order to select a single best option from a multitude of choices.
 It is believed that the left hemisphere of the brain dominates convergent semantic processing due to the fine grained, small window of temporal integration.
 Spatially, neurons in the left hemispheres occupy mutually exclusive regions, allowing for the more fine-tuned response seen in convergent semantic processing.

 Neurons in the left hemisphere

-The left hemisphere quickly selects the most familiar meaning or response, while suppressing other closely related meanings.
-In addition, when presented with an ambiguous word with no context, the left hemisphere will prime the most frequent meaning of the word.
+During semantic processing, the left hemisphere will prime for the dominant and the subordinate meaning of an ambiguous word (words are considered to be ambiguous when their semantic features separate into distinct semantic representations).
+The left hemisphere will then select the dominant or most relevant meaning of the word, and inhibit meanings that are less relevant or frequent.
+Despite activating subordinate meanings of the words, the left hemisphere shows no facilitation of them, and their activation decays very quickly.
+Compared to the right hemisphere, the left hemisphere activates a small semantic field and close semantic relationships strongly.
+While convergent semantic processing and the activation of common word meanings and semantic features are advantageous for various linguistic tasks, the left hemisphere faces challenges in scenarios where the recognition of an ambiguous word requires the activation of multiple primes that can either converge into a subordinate meaning or diverge into incompatible meanings of the word.

 Studies of patients with left hemisphere damage have demonstrated a disruption of convergent semantic processing, causing subjects to associate words with abstract, non-literal meanings produced by the right hemisphere.
 For example, a subject with left hemisphere damage may affiliate the word “deep” with “wise” rather than its literal antonym “shallow.”
+However, damage to the Left Hemisphere will preserve summation priming.

+Semantic processing can also be affected by various health conditions such as semantic aphasia, which may be a result of a unilateral stroke to the left inferior frontal gyrus and posterior middle temporal gyrus.
+Individuals with semantic aphasia may struggle with controlled semantic retrieval.
+They may also show deficits in semantic tasks that have different retrieval demands.

 Examples of convergent processing

-Experimenter instructs the subject to select an infinite verb that most accurately describes the function of each stimuli.
+To test for convergent processing, an experimenter may instructs the subject to select an infinite verb that most accurately describes the function of each stimuli.
+For example, if the experimenter were to present the word “hammer,” the participant would have to suppress related meanings such as “to crush” or “to assemble,” and instead select the most familiar meaning, like “to pound.”
+Other examples of potential stimuli are below and the proper selection of their corresponding infinite verbs are below.